The Dental Mirror

 Digital panoramic radiology has greatly increased in definition to a point where carotid artery stenosis can be more easily seen with that technology.
 It gives the dentist more tools in advising the patient to seek further medical care, potentially catching a stroke before it happens.
 It doesn't stop here.

 Digital 3-d radiography now gives the dentist the ability to see facial structures in all three dimensions, better detecting pathology and giving a greater ability to accurately place implants, and to better understand individual tooth anatomy as well as offering a better view of the patients bony structure.

 In the past, all crowns and fixed bridges required a series of dental impressions, placing temporary crowns/bridges, and then waiting two weeks before the permanent prosthesis could be placed.
-It can now be a same day procedure for most crowns.
+It can now be a same day procedure for most crowns and some bridges.
 However, there is still a place for the multiple appointment prosthesis.

 Masks and gloves are now a requirement with newer requirements for sterilization procedures having greatly lessened the possibility for transmission of infectious diseases.
 We not only sterilize our instruments in packets for that procedure, and open them just before the procedure, we now send sterilization monitoring capsules to a third party source to independently check on our sterilization processes.
 We strictly follow the Covid virus protocol.
 While not perfect, wearing masks properly, covering your nose, even when you just have a cold, helps immensely.
 Don't make the rest of your family and your friends sick.
 That little droplet barrier makes a difference.
 Wash those hands and use hand sanitizer.